qbleuse/AWS-SAMUEL/Documentation/Walkthrough/CreateSession.md

 The downside is that it takes a few second for the Gamelift to send the game session creation method to the server and the server, that is not on the AWS cloud, to answer it back.

-If we were to do it properly, different lambda should handle those interaction, but for the sake of simplicity and brevety, we do everything in a single lambda, which needs then a longer timeout than the default three seconds.
+If we were to do it properly, different lambda should handle those interaction, but for the sake of simplicity and brevity, we do everything in a single lambda, which needs then a longer timeout than the default three seconds.

 Once we have an active game session, we just have to create and give back the player session to the client.